 Fresh, Wild Caught Seafood: Fresh, wild caught seafood procured directly from fishermen with free shipping straight to your door within hours of being sustainably caught.

-Tinned Meats: It’s important to source mercury free seafood that comes from clean waters.
-In our home, we use a sustainably caught, low mercury tuna as well as tinned sardines packed in pure olive oil and wild salmon for our emergency food pantry.
+Tinned Meats: It’s important to source low mercury seafood that comes from as clean waters as possible.
+In our home, we use sustainably caught, skipjack tuna from Portugal (packed in BPA free tins) as well as tinned sardines packed in pure olive oil and wild salmon for our emergency food pantry.

 Jerky: I purchase 3 types of jerky - buffalo jerky, grassfed beef jerky, and free range turkey jerky.
 We’ve tried many brands and these are my children’s favorites as well as ones that are free of MSG, chemicals and additives.